-Every Nigerian party has featured these adorable rolls.
-To be honest I don’t think you can call puff puff a roll, its more like a bite sized doughnut.
-Personally every time I think of puff puff I can almost hear the owambe (party) music and smell that party rice. (doing a mini dance as i’m writing this).
+Every Nigerian party has featured these adorable balls of puff puff.
+If you go to a Nigerian party and they do not serve you puff puff, it’s not legit.
+Take my word for it.
+Personally every time I think of puff puff, I can almost hear the owambe (party) music and smell that party rice. (doing a mini dance as i’m writing this).
 What I have realized however, with puff puff is that it doesn’t have to be type cast to the small chops basket on your table.
 It’s amazing all by itself or however you choose to dress it up.
+Some people choose to make their puff puffs with very little sugar and then use more sugar as a topping.
+Whatever your preferred style of serving this yummy goodness, it’s guaranteed to make your tummy glad.

 4 cups Flour